GitHub Brand Refactor

 New (2026+)

 Mona's head gets a little more circular, less boxy.
-The curves are slightly less tense, and a smaller tentacle helps with overall mark symmetry.
+The curves are slightly less tense.
 The vectors transition better.
-A subtle curve inflection and slightly bigger arm support a more tail-like feeling, and the shoulder better matches the softness of Mona's right side.
+A subtle curve inflection and slightly bigger arm support a more tentacle-like feeling (ahem, she's half octopus, half cat), and its proximity to the body helps with overall symmetry.

 Kyle is an designer and illustrator in Oakland, CA. He runs Very Cool, is a brand designer at GitHub, and runs Song Club Records (poorly).